WWWC (AM): History

 On November 20, 1968, Paul Cashion and J.B.
-Wilson, doing business as Wilkes County Radio, obtained the construction permit for a new 100-watt radio station in Wilkesboro.
-WWWC signed on January 26, 1970, with a country format.
-Power was increased to 500 watts day/250 night later that year.
-Not long after, the station shifted toward a Top 40 format, which remained for most of the next 30 years.
+Wilson, doing business as Wilkes County Radio, obtained a construction permit for a new 100-watt radio station in Wilkesboro.
+WWWC signed on January 26, 1970, with a country music format.
+Later that year, the station increased its power to 500 watts during the day and 250 watts at night.
+Shortly after, the station shifted towards a Top 40 format, which remained for most of the next 30 years.

+In 1983, Tomlinson Broadcasting acquired WWWC for $410,000.
+However, the company filed for bankruptcy reorganization in 1991, owing most of its debt to the original owners, Cashion and Wilson.
+The station went off the air on November 12, 1992, and returned on December 4 with Cashion and Wilson once again at the helm.
+This revival was short-lived, as Cashion suffered a stroke and decided to withdraw, leading to the station's closure again on January 7, 1993.

-Tomlinson Broadcasting acquired WWWC in 1983 for $410,000.
-The station went silent on November 11, 1992 until the station was purchased by Ken Byrd, Alan Combs and John Wishon and adopted its Southern gospel format on July 11, 1994.
+WWWC remained off the air until the station was purchased by Ken Byrd, Alan Combs, and John Wishon and adopted its Southern gospel format on July 11, 1994.
 3WC is currently owned by John Wishon, who bought out the station from co-owner Alan Combs in 2006 for $200,000.

 Translators

 In addition to the main station, WWWC is relayed by translators to widen its broadcast area.
 Cumberland Communities Communications Corporation, owner of WDVX, sold the Wilkesboro frequency to Foothills Media Inc. for $20,000.
 In July 2019, a second transmitter was put in place near Elkin, adding an FM signal to the northeast of Wilkesboro.